sharingBookReview-SERVICE/sharingBookReview-BE/README.md

   Moreover, the former already has a similar route called _'/feeds'_: a route serving recent and unread reviews with few more tweaks.

-  Feeds will be further discussed later
+  Details of feeds router will be further discussed later

 ```javascript
 // /routes/index.js